Table Of Contents:

 Keep your client involved throughout the process; make them feel appreciated and valued.
-When you make this connection, it’s more comfortable to ask for a review at the end of the process.
+When you make this connection, asking for a review at the end of the process is more comfortable.
 After all, it is much easier requesting a friend to give you a review than a stranger.

-- Automate Asking– Once your systems and operations are working at top capacity and you know every customer is getting fantastic service, you need to remember to ask.
+- Automate Asking– Once your systems and operations are working at maximum capacity and you know every customer is getting fantastic service, you must remember to ask.

-- Get Reviewed By A Local Guide– You cannot predict or make a Google Local Guide review your business, but when they do, their reviews carry more weight.
+- Get Reviewed By A Local Guide- You cannot predict or make a Google Local Guide review your business, but their reviews carry more weight when they do.

-The local guide program has several levels, and a guide can increase their level by reviewing dozens of businesses, correcting out of date information, and providing photos.
-In the eyes of your viewers and the Google Bots, it is like gold to get a useful review from a high-level local guide.
+The local guide program has several levels, and a guide can increase its status by reviewing dozens of businesses, correcting out-of-date information, and providing photos.
+In the eyes of your viewers and the Google Bots, getting a helpful review from a high-level local guide is like gold.

-What Do I Do If I Get A Bad Review?
+What Do I Do If I Get A Bad Google Business Review?

 You can’t delete a post unless it is fake, inappropriate, or promotes a competitor.
 Just because you don’t like what they say doesn’t mean it’s a fake review.
-It’s time to take a look into your business and figure out if you could have worked harder.
+It’s time to examine your business and determine if you could have worked harder.

-Take a moment to thank them for alerting you of this problem.
-After all, many previous customers may have felt the same way, but never said it to you.
+Please take a moment to thank them for alerting you of this problem.
+After all, many previous customers may have felt the same way but never said it to you.
 Let them know how you will prevent this issue from happening again to future customers.

-If you want to take it to the next level, you can share ways your business is growing and making improvements in a Google My Business post.
+If you want to take it to the next level, you can share ways your business grows and improves in a Google My Business post.

 What Do I Need To Know About Google My Business Posts?

 - Your Google My Business post will expire after one week.
-For that reason, it is ideal that you should post once a week.
+Therefore, it is ideal that you post once a week.
 Posts older than one week are archived.
 Try to find ways to make that weekly post fun and inviting.
 Add a beautiful photo, catchy headline, and a call to action button.

 Can I Use Hashtags?

 - I would advise you against using hashtags in your GMB post.
-Most people only see 150 characters of your post.
-Therefore, it’s more important to put your effort into making those 150 characters the best you can.
+Most people only see 150 characters in your post.
+Therefore, it’s more important to make those 150 characters the best you can.
 Plus, hashtags will not help your post rank higher.